Certora/fuzz-vs-fv-showdown/README.md

 The probability of catching this behavior was 4 out of 8 (1 to 2 odds), which proved sufficient with 3 runs.
-As a result of this discovery, the function's definition was updated.
-You can find the update at https://github.com/PaulRBerg/prb-math/commit/9c7623419465d5cf21ac218cbc2777fa7e693fc